Installing the Solidity Compiler¶

 repository contains potentially unstable changes in the develop branch.

-We also have PPAs for Ubuntu.
-For the latest stable version.
+We also have PPAs for Ubuntu, you can get the latest stable version using the following commands:

 sudo add-apt-repository ppa:ethereum/ethereum sudo apt-get update sudo apt-get install solc